chsshong/capstone-midterm/README.md

 Atlanta Police Department uses Uniform Crime Report (UCR) program to report crime statistics.

-The biggest limitation in these dataset were the breakdown and the inconsistent of crimes categories and codes along the datasets.
+The biggest limitation in these dataset were the breakdown and the inconsistency of crimes categories and codes along the datasets.

 For the consistency of all the datasets and the file size limitations, I will only be analyzing from year 2016-2021 and the crime categories I will be analyzing are the following: Aggravated assault, auto theft, burglary, homicide, larceny from vehicle, larceny from non vehicle, manslaugther, and robbery.

-Since 2021 is not over, the dataset I was able to obtain was up to November 18, 2021.
+For 2021, the dataset I was able to obtain was up to November 18, 2021.

 I will be using the occur date of incident rather than the report date to get a clearer representation of the COVID 19 impact on crimes.